 - Learn how to tell your story in a positive but fair light that shows how you have struggled to manage migraine and how you have hidden it from others.

 - Tell your story to people who might be allies.

 - Begin to change your own language from de-legitimizing to legitimizing.
-For example, “I have migraine disease,” “I have a condition called chronic migraine” or “I have migraine” is more powerful than “I get really bad migraine headaches sometimes.”
+For example, saying “I have migraine disease,” “I have a condition called chronic migraine” or “I have migraine” is more powerful than saying “I get really bad migraine headaches sometimes.”

 - Find community with other people with migraine, both online and in person.
 Work to make the support activities positive, so that you can build one another up individually and create a strong, unified community.